Use Terraformer to import existing infrastructure resources into Terraform

 What did you think?

-It seems like importing existing infrastructure will be easier if you use terraformer.
+It seems like importing existing infrastructure will be easier with terraformer.

-There are some concerns, but it's not that difficult to fix, so I think it's within an acceptable range.
+There are a few concerns, but the fixes aren't too difficult, so I think they're within the acceptable range.

 1